EGPostema/DrawerDissect/README.md

 - Your Roboflow Models + API Key (Roboflow)
 - Train Non-Roboflow Models with Our Data (DIY)

-# 1. Set up a Conda Environment
+# 1. Set up an Image-Processing Environment

 Make sure that miniconda is installed and updated.
 [Download the latest version here.](https://docs.anaconda.com/free/miniconda/)

-Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, and OCR.
+Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, running inference etc.

 - On a Mac, you can do this in the terminal.
 - For Windows, search for and open the "Anaconda Prompt" to create your conda environment.